San Telmo is known for its cobbled streets, markets & tango dancers. But don’t miss a visit to El Zanjon, a time machine to Buenos Aires past.

 Did you know that turtles make excellent water sanitisers?
 Or that Argentina was the first South American country to abolish slavery?
 I found out this, and so much more, during a visit to El Zanjón in San Telmo.

 San Telmo is what most people visualise when you mention Buenos Aires.
 The cobbled streets, the markets, the tango dancers in its main square.
-But don’t miss the opportunity to travel back in time by visiting El Zanjón, a 19th century mansion, which is a time-machine into San Telmo’s past.
+But don’t miss the opportunity to travel back in time by visiting El Zanjón, a 19th-century mansion, which is a time-machine into San Telmo’s past.
 Discover more here!

 A short history of San Telmo

-The faded grandeur of San Telmo’s buildings bear witness to it once being the richest neighbourhood in Buenos Aires.
+The faded grandeur of San Telmo’s buildings bears witness to it once being the richest neighbourhood in Buenos Aires.
 From its humble beginnings as home to the city’s dockworkers and brickmakers in the 17th century, it subsequently gained importance as Buenos Aires’s centre of industry and commerce.
 The barrio’s fortunes grew during the 19th century with the installation of lighting, sewers and running water, attracting more affluent residents who built opulent homes.